Ozzie Albies Player Props: Braves vs. Twins

-On Tuesday, Ozzie Albies (on the back of going 0-for-4) and the Atlanta Braves face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves and Ozzie Albies, who went 1-for-3 with a triple last time out, take on Kenta Maeda and the Minnesota Twins at Truist Park, Wednesday at 12:20 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Twins.
+In his previous game he had a one-hit performance (1-for-3) against the Twins.

 Ozzie Albies Game Info & Props vs. the Twins